The Time Domain Linear Sampling Method for determining the shape of multiple scatterers using electromagnetic waves

 \subsection{Numerical results for two cubes}

-For the first example, which is analyzed in Theorem~\ref{main_one} in the preceding section, we choose the scatterer to be impenetrable and to have an impedance boundary condition with $\Lambda = \sqrt{2}$ in Equation (\ref{eq:sma_1}) ($\epsilon_r^{{\rm bc}}=2$ and $\mu_r^{{\rm bc}}=1$, see Appendix \ref{sec:dg}).
+For the first example, which is analyzed in Theorem~\ref{main_one} in the preceding section, we choose the scatterer to be impenetrable and to have an impedance boundary condition with $\Lambda = \sqrt{2}I_3$ in Equation (\ref{eq:sma_1}) ($\epsilon_r^{{\rm bc}}=2$ and $\mu_r^{{\rm bc}}=1$, see Appendix \ref{sec:dg}).
 In addition, we set $f_0=1$ for the source wavelet.
 The measurement setup is shown in Fig.~\ref{fig:meas1} where we also show the incident wave field and the data at a random measurement point located on another face of the measurement surface.

 We solve the inverse problem with the truncated singular value decomposition using $1000$ singular vectors and with Tikhonov regularization with parameter $10^{-1}$.
 In fact, because of the magnitude of the singular values for this problem, the Tikhonov regularization term does not strongly influence the solution.
-Surprisingly, the discrete near field equation is not ill-conditioned at least for the relatively small number of singular vectors used here.
+Surprisingly, the discrete near-field equation is not ill-conditioned at least for the relatively small number of singular vectors used here.
 Note also that the source and measurement setup, having more measurement points than source points, is different to previous work on the TD-LSM and this may improve conditioning.